Filip Renč

-Filip Renč (born 17 August 1965) is a Czech film director, screenwriter, and actor.
+Filip Renč (born 17 August 1965) is a Czech film director, screenwriter and actor.

-Biograph
+Biography

 Filip Renč was born in Prague, Czechoslovakia.
 Since his childhood, he already proved his enthusiasm for movies and drama.
-As a young boy he appeared in several movies, including Julek (1980) and Leve kridlo (1983).
-During his studies at FAMU (Film and TV School of The Academy of Performing Arts in Prague) he created documentaries (Zapadákov, Srdíčko) for which he was awarded at the International film schools festival in 1987 and 1988.
-His debut movie Requiem for a Maiden was also a great success at the Czechoslovakian film festival FORUM in Bratislava.
+As a young boy he appeared in several movies, including Julek (1980) and Levé křídlo (1983).
+During his studies at Film and TV School of The Academy of Performing Arts in Prague he created documentaries (Zapadákov, Srdíčko) for which he was awarded at the International film schools festival in 1987 and 1988.
+His debut movie Requiem pro panenku was also a great success at the Czechoslovak film festival FORUM in Bratislava.
 In the following years he directed a number of successful movies, including From Subway with Love (2005) and his latest piece At Your Own Risk (2008) which has just recently been released.
 He directed not only movies but also TV commercials and even music videos.
-He also wrote screenplays which he later directed himself, such as The Rebels (2001), Válka barev (1993) and Requiem for a Maiden (1991).
-Filip Renč made numerous appearances as an actor, for an instance, in The Ride (1991) and even his own Requiem for a Maiden (1991).
+He also wrote screenplays which he later directed himself, such as Rebelové (2001), Válka barev (1993) and Requiem pro panenku (1991).
+Filip Renč made numerous appearances as an actor, for an instance, in The Ride (1991) and even his own Requiem pro panenku (1991).